search icon

 9. Ask For Feedback

-Never underestimate what feedback can give you.
-Ask your family, friends, and acquaintances about your opening statement.
+Never underestimate the power of feedback.
+Ask your family, friends, and acquaintances about your statement’s opening.
 Does your personality shine through?
 Is it straight to the point?
 Does it flow smoothly with the main content of your personal statement?

 Listen to what they have to say.
 Jot down important points.
-You’ll need their feedback to get a second opinion on whether it works for you or not.
+This second opinion on whether it works for you or not is an invaluable preview of what an admissions officer might think.

 10. Give Yourself Time

 Your chosen career depends on your college education.
 And a first crucial step is to convince the admission committee you’re worth accepting into your university.
-You have to give your personal statement your best shot.
+The stakes are high, so you have to give your personal statement your best shot.
 Give yourself enough time to brainstorm and think everything over.

 You can’t finish a complete, well-written personal statement in a week.
 Much less overnight!